Culture of Venezuela

 The cultures of Venezuela are diverse and complex, influenced by the many different people who have made Venezuela their home.
-Venezuela has distinctive and original art, literature and music.
+Venezuela has distinctive and original art, literature, and music.

 People

 Venezuela's cultural heritage includes the original Venezuelan natives, the Spanish and Africans who arrived after the Spanish conquest, and the 19th century waves of immigration that brought many Italians, Portuguese, Arabs, Germans, Moroccan Jews, and others from the bordering countries of South America.
-About 93% of Venezuelans live in urban areas in the northern part of the country.
+Approximately 93% of Venezuelans reside in urban areas, primarily in the northern part of the country.
 Even though almost half of the land area is south of the Orinoco River, only 5% of the population lives in that area.
 More than 71% of the population call themselves Catholic and most of the rest are other Christians, mainly Protestant.

 Venezuela's heritage, art, and culture have been heavily influenced by its Caribbean context, including its historic architecture, art, landscape and boundaries.

 Art

-Venezuelan art was initially dominated by religious motives but began emphasizing historical and heroic representations in the late 19th century, a move led by Martín Tovar y Tovar.
+Venezuelan art was initially dominated by religious themes but began to emphasize historical and heroic representations in the late 19th century, a shift led by Martín Tovar y Tovar.
 Modernism took over in the 20th century.
 Venezuelan Artists include Arturo Michelena, Cristóbal Rojas, Antonio Herrera Toro, Armando Reverón, Manuel Cabré; the kinetic artists Jesús-Rafael Soto and Carlos Cruz-Díez; and contemporary artist Yucef Merhi.